Population Matters: Activities

-Population Matters campaigns to stabilise population at a sustainable level through encouraging a culture shift towards smaller family sizes worldwide ("Pledge two or fewer") and improving funding for women's empowerment and family planning in lower income countries.
-Over the years, the organisation has run various campaigns, including supporting Caroline Lucas' Bill to make Personal, Social, Health and Economic education (PSHE) a statutory requirement in state-funded schools.
-Current campaign and lobbying activity focuses on biodiversity loss and challenging economic concerns regarding birth rate decline.
-It also informs the public on overpopulation and positive solutions through its communications, events and outreach activities.
-Finally, the charity undertakes and commissions research to examine some issues in depth, for example, publishing a report on the rise of coercive pronatalism, or exploring the feasibility of lower future population scenarios.
+In 2025, Population Matters launched a new five-year strategy (2025–2030), setting out a revised approach to addressing the environmental and social impacts of human population growth, reaffirming the message that "All Populations Matter".

+The organisation commits to working “at the intersection of women’s empowerment and leadership, sexual and reproductive health and rights, the environment and population.”
+It aims to support local and global partners to address the causes and effects of population growth, such as poverty, gender inequality and environmental degradation.

+Key initiatives include conducting original research, supporting grassroots projects through the Empower to Plan programme and engaging in advocacy to raise awareness of population dynamics.
+The strategy also emphasises normalising population discussions in policy and public discourse and affirms a commitment to voluntary, rights-based solutions.

-Population Matters publishes the editorially independent Journal of Population and Sustainability, an open access, peer-reviewed, interdisciplinary journal exploring all aspects of the relationship between human numbers and environmental issues.
+Population Matters financially supports the editorially independent Journal of Population and Sustainability (JP&S) published by The White Horse Press.
+The JP&S is the only "diamond" open access, peer-reviewed, interdisciplinary journal exploring all aspects of the relationship between human numbers and environmental issues.

-The charity runs Empower to Plan, a crowdfunding programme that offers members of the public the opportunity to donate directly towards family planning and women's empowerment projects around the world.
-This project superseded the carbon offsetting project called PopOffsets.

 Population Matters is a member of the International Union for Conservation of Nature (IUCN), has consultative status at the United Nations Economic and Social Council (ECOSOC), and is a member of the Wellbeing Economy Alliance.

 Organisational structure

 Population Matters consists of an operational team of staff and a board of trustees, who oversee the work and strategy.
 An Expert Advisory Group provides guidance on key issues and the organisation's patrons provide endorsement and support.
+The Chair of the Board is Sara Parkin OBE, and Jonathan Porritt is the organisation's President.

 Patrons

-Population Matters' patrons are prominent public figures who are outspoken about the impacts of human population growth, including Sir David Attenborough, Chris Packham, Dr. Jane Goodall, Leilani Münter, Jonathon Porritt, Sir Partha Dasgupta, Professor Paul Ehrlich, and Professor John Guillebaud.
+Population Matters' patrons are prominent public figures who are concerned about the impacts of human population growth, including Sir David Attenborough, Chris Packham, Dr. Jane Goodall, Leilani Münter, Sir Partha Dasgupta, Professor Paul Ehrlich, and Professor John Guillebaud.

 Immigration

 In 2015, Population Matters published a blog post disagreeing with an Amnesty International call on the UK and other EU countries to "significantly increase the number of resettlement and humanitarian admission places for refugees from Syria" while saying that these "countries should continue to support migrants from the Syrian civil war and other conflicts in the countries adjacent to those conflicts".
 The organization subsequently confirmed that this had never been official Population Matters policy and had been repudiated and withdrawn.
 The Optimum Population Trust had called for numerically balanced or "zero-net" migration to the UK, but did not continue to support this policy as Population Matters.

+Child Benefit Cap

 In 2015, Population Matters advocated stopping child benefit and tax credits for third and subsequent children.
 In 2017, the organization stopped advocating for specific policy changes, replacing them with a call for a Sustainable Population Policy.
+In 2024, they reaffirmed their opposition to the policy.